ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 The 5 latest updates are listed below.
 For a full changelog, see: https://github.com/ThinkInvis/RoR2-TinkersSatchel/blob/master/changelog.md

+**1.10.2**

+- Fixed any and all game VFX going missing at random (caused by Pinball Wizard effect prefab waking up during game load).
+- Go-Faster Stripes: self-targeted Engi missiles now properly explode (with a grenade explosion but we can't win 'em all).

 **1.10.1**

 - Spacetime Skein now has a percentage buff indicating its ramp-up progress.